Arksine/moonraker/docs/configuration.md

 # moonraker.conf

 address:
 #   A valid ip address or hostname for the tplink device.
-"Power Strips" can
-#   be controlled by including the socket index  in the ip address.
-For example,
-#   to control socket index 1:
+For example:
-#     192.168.1.127/1
+#     192.168.1.127
 #   This parameter must be provided.
 port:
 #   The port to connect to.
 Default is 9999.
 #
+output_id:
+#   For power strips, the socket index to use.
+Default is 0 which indicates the
+#   device is not a power strip.
 ```

 Example: